Rahlback/maze-visualizer/README.md

 Reverse button - Slow down animation

-Play button - Start animations
+Play button - Start animations / Skip to next phase if animations are already playing

-Pause button - Pause animations
+Pause button - Pause / unpause animations

 Forward button - Speed up animation

 Load maps - Select which map data to show and animate

+Having a speed multiplier higher than the framerate (Godot process update) will not actually speed anything up.
+The players will just take 1 frame to reach their next destination, and then wait for the next frame.

 # Expected format of map data
 The expected folder structure is as follows: